 - See the attractions of Minehead.

 - Explore the delightful village of Porlock.

 - Hike to Dunkery Beacon, the highest point in the area.

 Pros of staying on Exmoor

-- There are beautiful beach towns like Lynmouth and Combe Martin
+- Unlike Dartmoor, it’s coastal – you’ll find are wonderful beach towns like Lynmouth and Combe Martin.